Strong, Not Stiff: The Difference Between True Stability and Tension in Dance

 This is where individualized training makes all the difference.
 In 1:1 sessions, we assess how your body moves under load, where stiffness shows up, and how strength can be integrated into your dance patterns.

 Doing this on your own can be tough.
 Knowing what to activate and when is one thing, but training your body to do it consistently is another.
 That’s why guided coaching makes such a difference.
-Together, we identify what’s compensating, what’s under active, and how to retrain coordination so that stability feels effortless.
+Together, we identify what’s compensating, what’s underactive, and how to retrain coordination so that stability feels effortless.

 It’s not about doing more exercises; it’s about training smarter, using what your body already has and teaching it to work more efficiently.